Coneriys/apache4/docs/content/observe/metrics.md

 ## Configuration

-To enable metrics in Traefik Proxy, you need to configure the metrics provider in your static configuration file or helm values if you are using the [Helm chart](https://github.com/traefik/traefik-helm-chart).
+To enable metrics in apache4 Proxy, you need to configure the metrics provider in your static configuration file or helm values if you are using the [Helm chart](https://github.com/apache4/apache4-helm-chart).
 The following example shows how to configure the OpenTelemetry provider to send metrics to a collector.

 ```yaml tab="Structured (YAML)"
 metrics: